 The use of a single escape character to cause the next character to be interpreted literally.
 The escape character itself is escaped by the escape-escape character.

 The use of a pair of escape strings to cause the enclosed group of characters to be interpreted literally.
-The ending escape string is escaped by the escape escape character.
+The ending escape string is escaped by the escape-escape character.

 On parsing, the escape scheme is applied after pad characters are trimmed and on unparsing before pad characters are added.